The contribution of Galactic TeV pulsar wind nebulae to Fermi-LAT diffuse emission

-In the last line of Tab.\ref{Tab1}, we give the cumulative flux $\PhiGeVUNRES$ $(\PhiGeVRES = \PhiTotGeV - \PhiGeVUNRES)$ produced by TeV PWNe that are not resolved (resolved) by Fermi-LAT for the two assumed values $\Rphi=500$ and $1000$.
-These fluxes are compared with the total large scale diffuse emission $\Phi^{\rm diff}_{\rm GeV}$ detected by Fermi-LAT (see second column in Tab.\ref{Tab1}) in the $1-100$~GeV energy range and determined by \cite{Pothast:2018bvh} by using 9.3 years of Fermi-LAT Pass 8 data\footnote{The energy integrated fluxes have been obtained by interpolating the points presented in \cite{Pothast:2018bvh} and integrating in the energy range $1-100$ GeV.}.
-We see that unresolved emission by PWNe corresponds to a fraction $\sim 5\%$ (for $\Rphi=500$) and $\sim 9\%$ (for $\Rphi=1000$) of the total large scale diffuse emission.
-The above predictions are obtained by assuming that the source luminosity distribution index is $\alpha=1.8$ to conform with previous analyses on the subject \citep{Acero:2016qlg,Pothast:2018bvh} that have been performed under this hypothesis.
-Results for $\alpha=1.5$ are reported as additional material in the last two columns of Tab.~\ref{Tab1}.
+In the last line of Tab.~\ref{Tab1}, we give the flux $\PhiGeVUNRES$ produced by PWNe that are not resolved by Fermi-LAT for the two extreme values $\Rphi=250$ and $1500$.
+These fluxes are compared with the large scale diffuse emission associated with interstellar gas $\Phi^{\rm diff}_{\rm GeV}$ detected by Fermi-LAT (see second column in Tab.\ref{Tab1}) in the $1-100$~GeV energy range and determined in Pothast {\em et al.} \cite{Pothast:2018bvh} by using 9.3 years of Fermi-LAT Pass 8 data.
+The energy integrated fluxes have been obtained by interpolating the experimental points and integrating in the energy range $1-100$ GeV.
+We see that unresolved emission by PWNe corresponds to a fraction $\sim 3\%$ (for $\Rphi=250$) and $\sim 11\%$ (for $\Rphi=1500$) of the diffuse gamma-ray emission associated with interstellar gas.
+The above results are obtained by assuming that the source luminosity distribution index is $\alpha=1.8$ to conform with previous analyses on the subject \citep{Acero:2016qlg,Pothast:2018bvh} that have been performed under this hypothesis.
+Results for $\alpha=1.5$ are smaller and are reported in the last two columns of Tab.~\ref{Tab1}.

-In order to probe the radial dependence of the PWNe contribution, we repeat our calculations by considering the Galactocentric rings adopted by \cite{Pothast:2018bvh}.
+In order to probe the radial dependence of the PWNe contribution, we repeat our calculations by considering the Galactocentric rings adopted in Pothast {\em et al.} \cite{Pothast:2018bvh}.
 The flux produced by unresolved TeV PWNe in each ring is compared with the Fermi-LAT diffuse emission from the same region.
 As we see from Tab.~\ref{Tab1}, the unresolved contribution becomes more relevant in the central rings, due the fact that the source density (and the average distance from the Sun position) is larger.
-In the most internal region ($1.7\le r \le 4.5 {\rm kpc}$), unresolved sources account for about $\sim 20\%$ ($\sim 30\%$) of the Fermi-LAT diffuse emission for $\Rphi=500$ ($\Rphi=1000$)\footnote{We do not consider the central region $r \le 1.7$ because it is affected by large systematic errors, as it is discussed in \cite{Pothast:2018bvh}.}.
+In the most internal region ($1.7\le r \le 4.5\, {\rm kpc}$), unresolved sources account for $\sim 9\%$ ($\sim 36\%$) of the Fermi-LAT diffuse emission associated with interstellar gas for $\Rphi=250$ ($\Rphi=1500$) and $\alpha=1.8$.
+We do not consider the central region $r \le 1.7$ because it is affected by large systematic errors \cite{Pothast:2018bvh}.
 This clearly shows that this component is not negligible and cannot be ignored in the interpretation of Fermi-LAT diffuse emission data.